dm9965/estore-project/docs/DesignDoc.md

-PROJECT Design Documentation

 ## Team Information

-¬¬¬
-•	Team name: TEAM 7
+Team name: TEAM 7
-•	Team members
+Team members
-o	Domenic Mangano
+Domenic Mangano
-o	Zach Kroesen
+Zach Kroesen
-o	Connor Bastian
+Connor Bastian
-o	Uttam Bhattarai
+Uttam Bhattarai
-o	Lucas Romero
+Lucas Romero

-### Executive Summary
+## Executive Summary

 The 7Shoes shoe store has been built using Angular/TypeScript for the front-end and Java for the back-end.
 The use of Angular/TypeScript provides a dynamic and responsive user interface, while Java allows for robust and scalable back-end processing.
 This combination of technologies enables this e-store to provide a seamless shopping experience for customers, with easy navigation, fast load times, and secure transactions.
 The Java backend supports features such as inventory management, order processing, and customer data management.

-Purpose
+## Purpose
 [Sprint 2 & 4] Provide a very brief statement about the project and the most important user group and user goals.

 This project is aimed at giving a soft introduction to fullstack development for novice to intermediate programmers.
 Learning how a backend interacts with a front end and how to develop both sides of the coin are both major goals for this project.

-Glossary and Acronyms
+### Glossary and Acronyms
 [Sprint 2 & 4]
 Provide a table of terms and acronyms.